phetsims/paper-land/docs/use/board-api.md

 ## Marker Event Functions

 This sections shows listener functions you can add when a marker is added, removed, or moved in the entire camera space.
-If you are interested events when a marker is added to a specific paper, see the examples in the Paper Event Functions section.
+If you are interested in events for when a marker is added to a specific paper, see the examples in the Paper Event Functions section.
 To create a listener, a function is created and assigned to the scratchpad in onProgramAdded.
 The listener is then removed in onProgramRemoved.